loghinfrancisc/AssistBot/README.md

 - **Interactive User Interface:** Built with JavaScript for a seamless and intuitive user experience.
 - **Real-time Database:** Uses Firebase for efficient and scalable database storage.
 - **AI-Powered Support:** Integrates OpenAI's API with a fine-tuned GPT-3.5-turbo model to deliver high-quality customer support.
-- **Rich Training Dataset:** The model is fine-tuned using the Bitext - Customer Service Training Dataset, available on HuggingFace, ensuring comprehensive and relevant assistance.
+- **Rich Training Dataset:** The model is fine-tuned using a sample from the Bitext - Customer Service Training Dataset, available on HuggingFace, ensuring comprehensive and relevant assistance.

 ## Technologies Used